dgdekoning/myFAIR-iKnowIT/README.md

 1. Install all dependencies.
 2. Download or clone myFAIR to your home directory.
 The latest version can be found [here](https://github.com/ErasmusMC-Bioinformatics/myFAIR).
 3. Change the Galaxy server setting by changing the **galaxy.ini.sample** file.
-Change the port to 8000 and change the host to 0.0.0.0
+Change the port to 8000 (change port if needed) and change the host to 0.0.0.0
-4. Run the server by opening the terminal and type: **myFAIR/manage.py runserver 0.0.0.0:8080** (please make sure manage.py have the right permissions: **chmod+x manage.py**)
+4. Run the server by opening the terminal and type: **myFAIR/manage.py runserver 0.0.0.0:8080 (change port if needed)** (please make sure manage.py have the right permissions: **chmod +x manage.py**)
 5. To run the Apache Fuseki Server open the terminal and type:  **fuseki location/fuseki start**
 7. Create a new dataset in Fuseki called "ds".
 8. Start the Galaxy server by opening the terminal and type: **galaxy location/run.sh**
 9. Download the Gemini workflow by importing a workflow using this url: https://bioinf-galaxian.erasmusmc.nl/galaxy/u/rick/w/training-gemini-vcfanalysis-11112016/json.
-10. Test if 127.0.0.1:8080 shows the myFAIR login page and that 127.0.0.1:8000 shows the Galaxy page.
+10. Test if 127.0.0.1:8080(or other chosen port) shows the myFAIR login page and that 127.0.0.1:8000(or other chosen port) shows the Galaxy page.
+To test fuseki go to 127.0.0.1:3030 and see if there is a green circle next to "Server status".
 11. Download the Gemini annotation files [here](https://bioinf-galaxian.erasmusmc.nl/owncloud/index.php/s/JuH6c97y5lAVSf2) and place the folder "gemini_annotation" in the home folder.

 After these steps, you can run the myFAIR analysis.